phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 504627
+#Total Number of Tweets: 1058536
-#Number of Clinton Tweets: 413022
+#Number of Trump Tweets: 504997
-#Number of Rubio Tweets: 153751
+#Number of Clinton Tweets: 413231
-#Number of Sanders Tweets: 146255
+#Number of Rubio Tweets: 153838
-#Number of Carson Tweets: 79449
+#Number of Sanders Tweets: 146353
-#Number of Bush Tweets: 51875
+#Number of Carson Tweets: 79494
-#Total Number of Tweets:
+#Number of Bush Tweets: 51912
 ---